W0M34T/master_project/README.md

 # Project Setup and Configuration
 Setting up the environment correctly is essential to avoid errors and ensure smooth execution of the project.
 The following steps outline the installation and configuration processes required to set up the environments for both Single-Agent Reinforcement Learning (SARL) and Multi-Agent Reinforcement Learning (MARL).

+## Project PC Specs
+- Windows
+- Single processor from the Intel64 family
+- Clock speed: approximately 2095 MHz (or 2.095 GHz)
+- 32 GB RAM

 ## First, download and install Python from the official website:
 https://www.python.org/downloads/release/python-3115/